jellyfin-archive/jellyfin-docs/general/administration/installing.md

 The intent of the Jellyfin image is to provide the capability of building from source using Docker.
 The native image is [compiled](https://github.com/jellyfin/jellyfin/blob/master/Dockerfile) inside the container whereas the LinuxServer image [installs](https://github.com/linuxserver/docker-jellyfin/blob/master/Dockerfile) Jellyfin as a package.
 This can lead to larger image size and more space consumption since there isn't a common base image for the official Jellyfin image, [Jellyfin](https://hub.docker.com/r/jellyfin/jellyfin/tags) vs [LinuxServer](https://hub.docker.com/r/linuxserver/jellyfin/tags) sizes.
 The Jellyfin image does not support environmentals except for $TZ.
 No other environmental parameter works.
 If switching between images, the folder locations are not the same, so you have to move config folders around before spinning up the alternative image.

-For arm-based hardware and Rpi, it is recommended to use the Linuxserver image rather than the native image due to Hardware Acceleration Support not yet available on the native image.
+For ARM hardware and RPi, it is recommended to use the LinuxServer image since hardware acceleration support is not yet available on the native image.

 ### Unraid Docker